 This capability has made the surgery super accurate and faster.

 This is by far the most important piece of equipment in our office.
 Although some practices attempt to place implants using only 2D (standard x-ray) images, we believe that accurate diagnostics and precision planning are keys to healthy, successful treatment.

-Conventional impressions are only just so efficient in achieving accuracy for restorations.
-Inconsistent quality of the impression too often leads to retakes, inferior clinical and esthetic results and an increased need for adjustments during seating of the restoration.
 The TRIOS digital impression solution solves many problems by providing quick and accurate impressions without the discomfort caused by standard methods.
-Digital impressions are more accurate and they reduce the number of appointments and chair time.
+Digital impressions are more accurate than traditional impressions and they reduce the number of appointments and chair time.